gameboy9/DW4RandoHacker/README.md

 - Can award XP for Chapter 2 tournament monsters.
 - Can change purchase costs of the shop to 1GP or 25000GP, as well as the purchase cost of the tunnel to 1GP in Chapter 3.
 - Can speed up battles, which is highly recommended!
+- Can rename the other 7 heroes, as well as Healie, Orin, etc.!
 - Can set up a "solo hero challenge", details of which are below.

 ### Solo Hero Challenge